 I know you write good copies, but what exactly is the problem, why are you not getting enough readership and fan base to compensate for your efforts to growing and making your blog great?

 To be truthful with you, in 2017, many bloggers will get really frustrated as to quit the business of blogging.

-Put simply, either it be because of the lack of earning concrete living through the phenomenon, the lack of generating new content ideas, or maybe the lack of driving quality traffic which would suffice for improvement of blog’s readership.
+Put simply, either it is because of the lack of earning a concrete living through the phenomenon, the lack of generating new content ideas, or maybe the lack of driving quality traffic which would suffice for improvement of blog’s readership.
 The latter surely tops the chart.

 Wait…how do I even know this or how am I even sure that this whole ‘quit’ thing will happen?

 Isn’t that the question you are asking yourself right now?

 Whichever way, just be sure to take your time to observe and be willing to do something right this New Year as that will determine how much success you’d get out of the year.

 So in this article, I will expose to you the basic but powerful ways in which you can start to deploy from the word go to generate quality and targeted traffic, thereby growing your blog’s readership and influence in and throughout the process.